City of Hobart Transport Strategy 2018-30

 On any given day Hobart may host up to 48,700 residents, 46,000 workers, 33,000 students and a large number of shoppers and tourists.
 The safety and efficiency of the city’s transport and road network is vital to the whole community - businesses, residents, road users, transport operators, parents and school children, the government sector, tourists and visitors.

 It is essential to involve the community in discussions on how these sometimes conflicting needs can be met over the next 15 years.
 It is important to have an understanding of the full breadth of issues, views and ideas, based on different health and education needs, age groups, occupations and day-to-day activities, so that we can develop the best strategies for our transport network.

-It is important that the City of Hobart’s Transport Strategy effectively integrates with the policies and activities of the Tasmanian Government, the federal government, and other local councils, all of whom have responsibilities for land use planning, infrastructure and transport networks and services.
+It is important that the City of Hobart’s Transport Strategy effectively integrates with the policies and activities of the state government, the federal government, and other local councils, all of whom have responsibilities for land use planning, infrastructure and transport networks and services.

-A report considered by the Council’s City Infrastructure Committee in July 2016 provides further information on the development of the strategy and the community engagement program.
+A Transport Strategy Report(PDF, 5MB) considered by the Council’s City Infrastructure Committee in July 2016 provides further information on the development of the strategy and the community engagement program.

 How will the Transport Strategy be developed?

 Developing the Transport Strategy is a big and complex task and it will be important to engage with all sectors of the community to identify issues.
 Not everyone will want to comment on every aspect of the strategy so the community engagement program will be developed into modules for comment and discussion.

 Opportunity to provide feedback will be through the City of Hobart’s 'Your Say Hobart' website, meetings and public forums.
 Notification of the community engagement will be through the City’s website, social media, information in City of Hobart buildings and facilities and public notices in The Mercury.